-MSW Student may opt only two soft courses out of six papers in 3rd and 4th Semester.
+MSW Student may opt only two soft courses out of six papers in 3^{rd} and three soft courses in 4^{th} Semester.

-Open Electives may be opted by students from other disciplines as well in 3rd and 4th Semester.
-The modality of intake will be decided by the authorities at a central level later on.
+Open Electives may be opted by students from other departments in 3rd Semester.
+The modality of intake will be decided by the authorities at a central level.